rjhelm/portfolio/README.md

 ## Description

 #### This is a portfolio for my web development career.
-It highligts who I am and my projects.
+It highligts who I am and my projects,
 #### as well as contact information.

 <br />